A Model Predictive Capture Point Control Framework for Robust Humanoid Balancing via Ankle, Hip, and Stepping Strategies: Introduction

 This paper is organized as follows.
-In Section \ref{Section/Fundamentals}, we briefly introduce the LIPFM and CP dynamics that underlie the walking control framework proposed in this paper.
-In Section \ref{Section/Overall Framework}, an overview of the walking control framework is introduced.
-Section \ref{Section/MPC Framework} provides a detailed description of the MPC framework proposed in this paper, while Section \ref{Section/Variable Weighting} introduces the variable weighting method proposed in this paper.
-Section \ref{Section/Stepping Controller} describes the proposed MPC-based stepping controller.
-In Section \ref{Section/Results}, the results of simulations and real robot experiments conducted to validate and analyze the proposed algorithm are presented.
-Finally, in Section \ref{Section/Conclusion}, the conclusion of this paper is presented.
-Subsequently, we shall refer to the proposed MPC framework as CP--MPC for the remainder of this paper.
+Section \ref{Section/Fundamentals} introduces the LIPFM and CP dynamics, followed by an overview of the walking control framework in Section \ref{Section/Overall Framework}.
+The proposed MPC framework is detailed in Section \ref{Section/MPC Framework}, and the MPC-based stepping controller is described in Section \ref{Section/Stepping Controller}. {Section \ref{Section/WBIK} presents the HQP-based WBIK.} Simulation and experimental results validating the proposed algorithm are provided in Section \ref{Section/Results}, while {Section \ref{Section/Discussion} discusses the framework and implementation details.} Finally, the conclusion is presented in Section \ref{Section/Conclusion}.
+Henceforth, the proposed MPC framework is referred to as CP--MPC.